maple-labs/maple-docs/technical-resources/pools/accounting/pool-accounting.md

 # Unrealized Losses

 `unrealizedLosses` is an accounting variable that represents a "paper loss".
-The Pool Delegate and Governor both have the ability the "impair" a loan, setting the payment due date to the current timestamp (putting the loan into arrears) and representing a paper loss in the pool. `unrealizedLosses` is also incremented during an active collateral liquidation in a Loan. `unrealizedLosses` is used to prevent large liquidity events in situations where it is public knowledge that a Pool with incur a loss in the future.
+The Pool Delegate and Governor both have the ability to "impair" a loan, setting the payment due date to the current timestamp (putting the loan into arrears) and representing a paper loss in the pool. `unrealizedLosses` is also incremented during an active collateral liquidation in a Loan. `unrealizedLosses` is used to prevent large liquidity events in situations where it is public knowledge that a Pool with incur a loss in the future.

-In the case that $unrealizedLosses \gt 0$, there are two exchange rates that are maintained, one for deposits and one for withdrawals.
-This is to prevent malicious depositors from taking advantage of a situation where they know they paper loss will be removed.
+In the case the unrealizedLosses > 0, there are two exchange rates that are maintained, one for deposits and one for withdrawals.
+This is to prevent malicious depositors from taking advantage of a situation where they know that paper loss will be removed.
 Consider a situation where there is a single loan outstanding for $900k with $10k of outstanding interest, and there is 100k of cash in the pool.
 The `totalSupply` of LP tokens is 1m.
 In this situation, the effective exchange rate is: